SOFG1/SOFG1/readme.md

 I'm a Front-End web developer with 2 years experience.
 I've experience in creating web applications using React JS and Vue JS.
 I prefer to create large web applications using React/RTK/RTKQuery stack.
 Working with me You'll get clean, readable and maintainable code covered with tests.
-See projects in portfolio.

 I work using these technologies:
 HTML5, Canvas